 I have been using Emotional Freedom Techniques (EFT) since 2003 and working as an EFT practitioner since 2008.
-I am an advanced and accredited EFT practitioner with AAMET.
+I am an advanced and accredited EFT practitioner with EFT International (formerly AAMET).
 I also completed EFT-Cert I with Gary Craig in 2009 and EFT-CC and EFT-Adv with Patricia Carrington in 2008.

 EFT, or tapping, is an energy psychology technique.
 It works by dissolving the emotional charge on any unresolved issues.
 You know you have a charge on something when just thinking about it makes you angry, afraid, or sad.
 Physically, your gut might tighten, a migraine develops or your back aches.

 By gently tapping energy meridians with your fingertips (acupressure), you can have emotional freedom, that is, peace and acceptance around a particular issue, person or memory.
 Any conclusions that you came to as a result of certain events in your life, such as I'm not good enough, I'm bad, or I'm unlovable, will also naturally change as a result of tapping.

 EFT can work on both the psychological and physical symptoms that arise as a result of stress.
 Some of the many issues that it can be used for include trauma, anxiety, depression, weight loss, stress, chronic fatigue syndrome, pain, diabetes, tinnitus and many more.